datawire/ambassador-docs/docs/emissary/1.13/topics/install/upgrading.md

 kubectl apply -f https://www.getambassador.io/yaml/aes.yaml
 ```

-This will trigger a rolling upgrade of Ambassador Edge Stack.
+This will trigger a rolling upgrade of $productName$.

 If you're using your own YAML, check our YAML to be sure of other changes.
 At a minimum
-you'll need to change the pulled `image` for the Ambassador Edge Stack container and redeploy.
+you'll need to change the pulled `image` for the $productName$ container and redeploy.

 ### Set Up Service Catalog